fairDataSociety/FIPs/text/0063-data-vendoring.md

 # Abstract
 A Decentralized Queryable Data Vendoring protocol consists of several components:

-- **Data Provisioning Pricing**: A onchain smart contract that contains `getPriceEstimates(dataSizeToProvision)` where `dataSizeToProvision` is the size of the data to be provisioned and results in a result set with price estimates and ERC20 token to be used for purchase and `purchaseProvisionedData(dataSizeToProvision, options as calldata)` which purchases the data, in our case a call to Swarm PostageStamp contract, but the interface is generic enough to be also useful in any EVM compatible engine (eg Filecoin FVM).
+- **Data Provisioning Broker**: A onchain smart contract that contains `getPriceEstimates(dataSizeToProvision)` where `dataSizeToProvision` is the size of the data to be provisioned and results in a result set with price estimates and ERC20 token to be used for purchase and `purchaseProvisionedData(dataSizeToProvision, options as calldata)` which purchases the data, in our case a call to Swarm PostageStamp contract, but the interface is generic enough to be also useful in any EVM compatible engine (eg Filecoin FVM).
+These smart contract brokers requires oracles to price data for each chain

 - **Data Vendor Index Page**: A generic index page as HTML and RESTful that returns metadata and human readable information about the data.
 This is ENS resolvable and is very similar to a GitHub Repository Index page.

-- **Data Vendor Query API**: An `Apache Arrow DataFusion` Rust SQL and DataFrame query engine that queries JSON (Beeson) data blocks.
+- **Data Vendor Query API**: An `Apache Arrow DataFusion` Rust SQL and DataFrame query engine that queries JSON (Beeson) data blocks and uses [HTTP Query method](https://httpwg.org/http-extensions/draft-ietf-httpbis-safe-method-w-body.html)

-- **Data Vendor Data Structures API**: A `FDP Smart Data Contract` data structure that stores data as KV, List, Tuples, or custom data structures  (eg Redis - like structures) and queryable directly or using Vendor Query API.
+- **Data Vendor Structures Fields API**: A [Structured Field Values for HTTP](https://httpwg.org/http-extensions/draft-ietf-httpbis-sfbis.html) compatible web server that works as Redis-like database, and might either be centralized or decentralized in nature.

 - **Data Vendor Schema Model API**: Similar to Data Structures API, but uses Schemas.org models.

+- **Data Structures Server**: An HTTP server that implements `HTTP Query method` and `Structured Field Values` and uses Swarm as decentralized datastore.

 # Motivation